zhullyb/monyhar/monyhar/docs/clang_tidy.md

 evaluation](https://docs.google.com/document/d/1i1KmXtDD4j_qjhmAdGlJ6UkYXByVX1Kp952Zusdcl5k/edit?usp=sharing)
 of the check under review.
 Crucially, this includes two things:

-- a count of how many times this check fires across Chromium
+- a count of how many times this check fires across Monyhar
-- a random sample (>30) of places where the check fires across Chromium
+- a random sample (>30) of places where the check fires across Monyhar

 It's expected that the person proposing the check has manually surveyed every clang-tidy diagnostic in the sample, noting any bugs, odd behaviors, or